-If you are one of those who have compromised God word and criticized the biblical separationist, not understanding the biblical doctrine of separation, this article was written for you.
-If you truly do love the brethren, do you not see that the Lord would be pleased by you obeying him and abandoning your ecumenical ideas and practices of condoning error and sin and coming to God’s truth.
-Let God’s word speak to your heart and direct your path.
+If you are one of those who have compromised God word and criticized the biblical separationist clearly you do not understanding what God’s word teaches.
+This article was written for you.
+If you truly want to serve the Lord and do love the brethren, do you not see that the Lord would be pleased by you obeying him and abandoning your ecumenical ideas and practices governed by faulty human wisdom?
+Should you be condoning error and sin rather than upholding God’s truth?
+Let God’s word speak to your mind and heart, thus directing your path?
 He says to you:

 ”And have no fellowship with the unfruitful works of darkness, but rather reprove them.
 For it is a shame even to speak of those things which are done of them in secret.
 But all things that are reproved are made manifest by the light: for whatsoever doth make manifest is light.
 Wherefore he saith, Awake thou that sleepest, and arise from the dead, and Christ shall give thee light.
 See then that ye walk circumspectly, not as fools, but as wise, Redeeming the time, because the days are evil.
 Wherefore be ye not unwise, but understanding what the will of the Lord is.
 And be not drunk with wine, wherein is excess; but be filled with the Spirit” (Eph.
 5:11-18).